DaTebe/destroyclaims/docs/std-extensions.md

 |`code`|MUST|Alpha3 code of a country.
 According to [ISO-3166-1](https://www.iso.org/iso-3166-country-codes.html).|`<alpha3>String`|`JPN`|
 |`scope`|MUST|Specify whether to delete inside or outside the country.
 Enumeration: `inside`, `outside`|`String`|`inside`|

-> ⚠️ There may be special cases where parts of the data are in different countries.
+> 💡 There may be special cases where parts of the data are in different countries.
 > You MUST use the extension several times to cover all possible countries where data fragments may be present.

 ### `std:geoLocation`

 > 🛎️ This is a `destroyConditions` extension

-> 🧬 v1.0.0
+> 🧬 Compatibility [ `v1.0.0` ]

 This extension models the physical position of the data using geometric figures on a world map.
 [GeoJSON](https://geojson.org/) is used for this purpose.